yeonholee50/GT_CS1332_ChatGPT_CodeDetectionTool/README.md

 - The system is a tool to aid in detecting potential cheating but does not replace the need for human judgment and a holistic review process.
 - False positives are expected, and the system should be used as a starting point for further investigation rather than a definitive conclusion.
+- Replace key words as needed as each input differs drastically course by course.

 ## Disclaimer